ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/design/shared-services/purview/classification-labels.md

 The following Microsoft Purview Information Protection (formerly Microsoft Information Protection; MPIP) methods can be used to assist with PSPF compliance:

 * For calendar invites, advise users to add the classification to the body, and use transport rules or DLP to add the required subject and header values.
-* Update the `X-Protective-Marking` header associated with the MPIP label at the email gateway with the `ORIGIN=user@organisation.com.au` property.
+* Update the `X-Protective-Marking` header associated with the MPIP label at the email gateway with the `ORIGIN=user@organisation.gov.au` property.
 Note, internal emails inside the organisation wouldn't be tagged using this method.

 Example email gateway rules that work with MPIP are available in the [Network Configuration ABAC document]({{< ref "configuration">}}).
 These rules are based on regular expressions and are easily adaptable to vendor specific email gateways.